DeanLeong/react-crud/README.md

 HTTP stands for **Hyper-Text Transfer Protocol**.
 If the client and server communicate, then HTTP is the structure of that communication.
 HTTP dictates how the client requests information from a server and how the server responds.
 Each message is similarly formatted - so you can think of them as like electronic telegrams.

-Requests always have these three parts:
+Requests consist of these three parts:

 1. Request line (including the URL and the HTTP Method)
-1. Request header (additional information about the request and what we expect in the response) 1.Body message (optional - things like form data)
+1. Request header (additional information about the request and what we expect in the response)
+1. Body message (optional - things like form data)

-Responses in turn always have these three parts:
+Responses in turn consist of these three parts:

 1. Status (a status code indicating how the request was handled)
 1. Response header (additional information about the response)